Argentina stocks boosted by hike in power rates

 The MerVal index .MERV closed 1.2 percent higher at 1,949.84 points in moderate volume of $40 million.
 Of active issues, 55 rose, 28 declined and 13 were unchanged.

-Volume leader Pampa Holding (PAM.BA: Cotización), an energy company that is weighted as 11 percent of the MerVal, rose 1.7 percent to close at 1.81 pesos per share, a seven-week high close.
+Volume leader Pampa Holding (PAM.BA), an energy company that is weighted as 11 percent of the MerVal, rose 1.7 percent to close at 1.81 pesos per share, a seven-week high close.

 "Investment flow into the electricity sector is continuing because of the rates," said Marcelo Paccione, analyst at ConsulCapital in Buenos Aires.
 He said stocks were also helped by the good mood on Wall Street after an unexpectedly strong report on the U.S. job market.